Sound card

 A sound card (also known as an audio card) is an internal expansion card that provides input and output of audio signals to and from a computer under the control of computer programs.
 The term sound card is also applied to external audio interfaces used for professional audio applications.

-Sound functionality can also be integrated onto the motherboard, using components similar to those found on plug-in cards.
+Sound functionality can also be integrated into the motherboard, using components similar to those found on plug-in cards.
 The integrated sound system is often still referred to as a sound card.
 Sound processing hardware is also present on modern video cards with HDMI to output sound along with the video using that connector; previously they used a S/PDIF connection to the motherboard or sound card.

 Typical uses of sound cards or sound card functionality include providing the audio component for multimedia applications such as music composition, editing video or audio, presentation, education and entertainment (games) and video projection.
 Sound cards are also used for computer-based communication such as voice over IP and teleconferencing.

 General characteristics

 Sound cards use a digital-to-analog converter (DAC), which converts recorded or generated digital signal data into an analog format.
 The output signal is connected to an amplifier, headphones, or external device using standard interconnects, such as a TRS phone connector.

 A common external connector is the microphone connector.
 Input through a microphone connector can be used, for example, by speech recognition or voice over IP applications.
 Most sound cards have a line in connector for an analog input from a sound source that has higher voltage levels than a microphone.
-In either case, the sound card uses an analog-to-digital converter to digitize this signal.
+In either case, the sound card uses an analog-to-digital converter (ADC) to digitize this signal.

 Some cards include a sound chip to support the production of synthesized sounds, usually for real-time generation of music and sound effects using minimal data and CPU time.

 The card may use direct memory access to transfer the samples to and from main memory, from where a recording and playback software may read and write it to the hard disk for storage, editing, or further processing.